manasab123/Anti-Ragging/README.md

 ##  Acknowledgements

-Thanks to mentors, teammates, and institutions supporting student safety initiatives.
+Thanks to mentors and my teammates